Under this general duty we must have due regard when making decisions about the need to:

 Information from the 2011 Census, including summary, district and community based profiles is available on the Derbyshire Observatory.
 You can select and view a range of profiles.

-Information is also available as area and other profiles, covering a wide range of issues, on the about your county section of our website.
+Area and other profiles, covering a wide range of issues, can be found about your county.

 We are trying to achieve a workforce for the future − one which reflects the increasingly diverse population of Derbyshire − where individuals feel valued and supported and where people are encouraged to continue to develop their skills and abilities − to do a good job for the people we serve.